 - Connect with classmates.
 Check to see if your child’s school offers a meet & greet or some type of back to school social.
 If not, try to organize one!
 Meet some of your child’s new peers at the school playground.

 - Continue to foster meaningful learning opportunities.
 Whether reading, playing a game or making change at a store, look for opportunities to make real-life connections to what your child has learned.
-For more ideas, read my post, How Parents Can Help Their Children at Home.
+For more ideas, read my post, How to Help Your Child Be Successful in Elementary School.
 If you are struggling with helping your child find the correct reading level, please read these simple guidelines to help your child find a “just right” book for reading.

 It’s also a great time to begin getting organized with Ten Helpful Back To School Organization Tips For Parents.
 I hope this is helpful to you!